 It is undeniable that drop shipping has been advancing at an exponential rate.
 Retailers are scrambling to optimize their shipping rates and improve the productivity of each SKU.
 The world of drop shipping is evolving every day with the development of new and sophisticated software.

 Dropshipping is rapidly becoming automated as demand and competition are rising.
-From order fulfillment to the product listing, almost all aspects of drop shipping have become software-driven.
+Automated dropshipping varies from order fulfillment to the product listing, almost all aspects of drop shipping have become software-driven.
 Software like DSM Tool and Spot N Paste are just a few of the many that automate drop shipping and gives the seller a competitive edge.

 Software Is Shaping The Future Of Drop Shipping